mathwo/mathwo.github.io/about.md

 We need physical and math workouts, and we need take down the problems we have done.
 This is my workout page for math, in almost daily updating.

-It used to be a section of my OneNote notes but I would like to share with the people when necessary, especially with Brady and Justina.
+It used to be a section of my OneNote notes but I need share it easily with the people when necessary, especially with Brady and Justina.

 It took me some time to find a good platform to settle it down.